Skip to main content

 Are the courses Dental Board approved?

 The academy points students to the Dental Board of California approved-provider lists so they can verify current course status before enrolling.
-Current public lists include Roseville Dental Academy for Radiation Safety, Infection Control, Coronal Polishing, and Pit and Fissure Sealants.
+Current public lists include Roseville Dental Academy for Radiation Safety X1036, Infection Control IC189, Coronal Polishing CP148, and Pit and Fissure Sealants PF186.

 Do students need to provide patients?